What Are UTM Parameters and How Do I Use them with Email?

 That’s where UTM parameters come in.

 A UTM parameter, also called a campaign parameter or UTM code, is a string of text at the end of a website link.
-These codes allow Google Analytics to track website users who come from different sources or channels.
+These codes allow Google Analytics (or other analytics platforms) to track website users who come from different sources or channels.
 Campaign parameters also give marketers the ability to track details about the specific campaign, such as the copy or images they used.

 UTM codes typically look something like this: